ethoinformatics/r-database-connections/noSQL-from-R.md

 [1] "Homebrew"
 ```

-Alternatively, to connect to Couch running on a remote server, set up the cushion() to include a base URL and port and (if necessary) a username and password.
-To access, for example, the Ethoinformatics sandbox server on Digital Ocean, without administrator privileges, use the following...
+Alternatively, to connect to Couch running on a remote server, set up `cushion()` to include a base URL and port and (if necessary) a username and password.
+To access, for example, the Ethoinformatics sandbox server, without administrator privileges, use the following...

 ```R
 cushion(name = "cdb", user = "", pwd = "", base = "http://demo.ethoinformatics.org", port=5984)